-Meg Braff embarked on her interior design career after attending Vanderbilt University and the prestigious Parsons School of Design.
+Meg Braff embarked on her interior design career after attending Vanderbilt University and the Parsons School of Design.
 Beginning as an associate at Ellen McCloskey Associates, she later worked with Jeff Lincoln before launching her eponymous firm in 1994.

-A native of Tupelo, Mississippi, Meg is married to Douglas Braff and is the mother of four teenage boys.
+A native of Tupelo, Mississippi, Meg is married to Douglas Braff and is the mother of four boys.
 When she is not traveling for clients she is crisscrossing the country to squash competitions; she also sits on the boards of The Bone Marrow Foundation and The Decorator’s Club.
-Her work has been featured in House Beautiful, Traditional Home, Coastal Living, Southern Living, and Hamptons Cottages & Gardens, among others.
-Her first book, The Decorated Home: Living with Style and Joy, was published by Rizzoli in April 2017.
+Her work has been featured in House Beautiful, Traditional Home, Veranda, Coastal Living, Southern Living, and Hamptons Cottages & Gardens, among others.
+Her book, The Decorated Home: Living with Style and Joy, was published by Rizzoli in April 2017.